 Redwood Flask Job Scheduler

-Offering the ability to automate job scheduling on any platform, Redwood controls servers and runs scripts with lightweight agents for Windows, Linux, AIX, macOS, and more.
-The tool has an intuitive, low-code UI with a drag-and-drop graphical editor.
-An extensive library of templates and wizards enables teams to create new jobs in minutes.
+With the ability to automate job scheduling on any platform, RunMyJobs controls servers and runs scripts with lightweight agents for Windows, Linux, AIX, macOS and more.
+And creating new jobs in minutes is easy!
+Use the platforms intuitive, low-code UI with drag-and-drop editor and extensive library of templates and wizards,

-Enterprise teams can automate endless use cases with Redwood RunMyJobs including IT operations, managed file transfer, and business processes.
-Orchestrate securely and reliably across applications, services, and servers in the cloud or on-prem within a single platform.
-Redwood helps guarantee high performance of business applications with predictive SLA monitoring and notifications through email and SMS.
+Enterprise teams can endlessly automate IT operations and any business process securely and reliably across applications, services and servers in the cloud, on-prem or hybrid from a single platform.
+RunMyJobs guarantees high performance of business applications with predictive SLA monitoring and notifications through email and SMS.

 Job Scheduling with Flask Frequently Asked Questions